Taxonomy

 Therefore, the EU Taxonomy seeks to be a transparency tool helping corporates, investors and policymakers to consider certain economic activities as environmentally sustainable thanks to scientific-based definitions and criteria.

-The EU Taxonomy applies to Financial Market Participants (FMPs) and their products, and to certain companies.
+The EU Taxonomy applies to Financial Market Participants (FMPs) and their products.

 The EU Taxonomy requires FMPs and certain companies to disclose the extent to which their investments or activities, respectively, are aligned with the EU Taxonomy.
 This disclosure is required to be included in their non-financial statement.

-The definition of FMPs² follows the one set out in the Sustainable Finance Disclosure Regulation (SFDR – Regulation (EU) 2019/2088).
+The definition of FMPs(3) follows the one set out in the Sustainable Finance Disclosure Regulation (SFDR – Regulation (EU) 2019/2088).
 Visit SFDR for more information.

-The companies that are in scope are those to which are in scope of the Non-Financial Disclosure Directive (NFRD – Directive 2014/95/EU) that will be replaced by the Corporate Sustainable Reporting Directive (CSRD – Directive (EU) 2022/2464).
-These include, amongst others:
+The companies that are in scope are those which are subject to the Non-Financial Disclosure Directive (NFRD – Directive 2014/95/EU) that will be replaced by the Corporate Sustainable Reporting Directive (CSRD – Directive (EU) 2022/2464).
+These include, amongst others(4):

 - EU-based companies exceeding two of the following three criteria on two consecutive balance sheet dates (Large undertakings):